-- In the finale of Scrubs, JD pictures his son, Sam, and Turk's daughter, Izzy, all grown up and announcing their engagement to JD and Turk.
-Cue squeeing JD and Turk.
-Notable in that, unlike JD's other fantasies, this is part of a montage that JD and the finale strongly imply to be possible.
+- In the finale, J.D. pictures his and Kim's son, Sam, and Turk and Carla's daughter, Izzy, all grown up and revealing to him and Turk that they're engaged to get married.
+Cue squeeing J.D. and Turk.
+Notable in that, unlike J.D.'s other fantasies, this is part of a montage that J.D. and the finale strongly imply will eventually happen.

-- In Princess Returning Pearl, Xiao Yan Zi marries her best friend/sworn sister Zi Wei's brother, Yong Qi.
+- Xiao Yan Zi marries her best friend/sworn sister Zi Wei's brother, Yong Qi.
 Yong Qi's good friend Er Kang also marries his sister Zi Wei.